-What is a Motor Neuron?
+What is a motor neuron?

-- A motor neuron is a neuron that carries information from the central nervous system to the muscles throughout our bodies - They are specialized cells which enable us to move by relaying information from our brains to our muscles in the form of electric signals called action potentials, such as when to contract and move.
+- A motor neuron is a neuron that carries information from the central nervous system to the muscles throughout our bodies. - They are specialized cells that enable us to move by relaying information from our brains to our muscles in the form of electric signals called action potentials, such as when to contract and move.